nwager/WebScraping-MiniProject/README.md

 # WebScraping-MiniProject
 This is a project made by a junior at Cleveland High School.
+Flowchart at the bottom.
 ## Installation

 Make sure you have Python 2.7.10 up to 2.7.14 installed.